besiwims/plutus-tx-template/README.md

 If everything runs successfully, the serialized validator will be written to `validator.uplc`.

 Congratulations, you've successfully created a Plutus validator script!

+## 7. Project detailed explanation : Sections below explain the structure of the plutus project: the app/AuctionValidator.hs in an easy to understand way.

+### a)